grant-king/ML_progress/log.md

 July 24, 2019

 **Today's Progress:** Continued Rice IPP II week 4.
 Continued UG NMS week 3.
 Finished U Mich Databases with python week 3.
 Continued Agile III week 4.
+Made intro demo notebook with simpleaudio library.
+Forked and continued random walk simulation in new animations folder of pygame repo.

+**Thoughts:** I really enjoyed working on the random walk simulation.
+I'm continuing the project in a new animations folder of my pygame repository.
+I have made it prettier, and am experimenting with tweaking different parameters to affect the end result.
+It could benefit from threading.
+It is very calming to watch, and it makes me want to do something similar with sound at the same time to enhance that effect.

+July 25, 2019

+**Today's Progress:** Finished UG Natural Models and Simulations week 3.
+Continued Agile III week 4.

+**Thoughts:** The math presented with this week's lectures of the simulations course is mostly over my head.
+It involves some recongnizible calculus and vaguely familiar operations, but for the most part is very dense.
+Much of this week was exploring specific applications of highly generalized equations all while assuming that the audience must have the same experience as the lecturer.
+The language barrier certainly doesn't help with the difficult communication.
+It is helpful to assume that the bulk of this is incomprehensible for the same reasons that this lecturer's introduction to Python programming was mostly just confusing and unhelpful.
+I watched the exhausting series in hopes that some of this is valid and will somehow seep into my head to help me understand difficult programming obstacles later.

+I am very, very excited for next week's topic on cellular automata.
+Glancing ahead it already seems infinitely more understandable than this pure, pure math has been.

 <!---